Bio

 Charles Gifford Post

-Charles Gifford Post is an ecologist, filmmaker, environmental brand consultant, member of the IUCN Species Survival Commission (SSC) and National Fellow at The Explorers Club.
-Inspired by the natural world since he was a boy exploring the salmon creeks of northern California, Charles earned baccalaureate and graduate degrees at U.C.
-Berkeley where he was mentored by evolutionary ecologist, Dr. Stephanie Carlson, and later advised by the esteemed food web ecologist and National Academy of Sciences member, Dr. Mary Power.
-Since then, Charles has built a bridge between his ecological background and creative ventures through his award-winning films, and widely published writing and photography spanning topics from the decline of kittiwakes in the Norwegian arctic to the beauty and fragility of migrating raptors across North America.
-In 2018, Charles launched an ecological brand consulting business in which he helps diverse clients ranging from Dometic to Sitka Gear and Hipcamp develop and activate ecologically guided strategy and projects that have impact and matter.
+Charles Gifford Post is an ecologist and outdoorsman, CSR marketing consultant, sits on the Grants Advisory Board for Protect Our Winters, is a member of the IUCN Species Survival Commission, and a Fellow at the Explorers Club.
+Inspired by the natural world, Charles spent nearly a decade studying at UC Berkeley and working as a research scientist earning his B.S. and Masters degree in Ecology.
+Since then, Charles built a bridge between his science background and creative ventures through his podcast, The Traverse, with Chris Burkard, award-winning films, and widely published writing and photography spanning topics from the decline of kittiwakes in the Norwegian arctic to the beauty and fragility of migrating raptors across North America.
+In 2018, Charles launched an ecological brand consulting business in which he helps diverse clients ranging from Dometic, GORE TEX, Norrøna, Sitka Gear and Hipcamp develop and activate ecologically guided strategy, marketing and projects that can positively impact our home planet.
+Charles lives in Norway’s Lofoten Islands north of the arctic circle with his wife, Rachel Pohl, his samoyed, Knute, and rescue cat, Hannah.

 Academic Background